Haimma/login-days-package/README.md

 mysql

 # to run this project
-first go to before folder:
+first go to 'before' folder and run this lines:

 npm install --save mysql express